Background Pattern

 Posted on

 This model, which analyzes trends and price movements and can even identify sellers and buyers, represents an important step in the fight against cybercrime.
-Dr. Giuseppe Cascaville of JADS underlines the importance of this innovation: “Bakermans’ work provides law enforcement officials with actionable insights to tackle crime in these hidden areas.”
+Dr. Giuseppe Cascavilla of JADS underlines the importance of this innovation: “Bakermans’ work provides law enforcement officials with actionable insights to tackle crime in these hidden areas.”

 What Ingmar did